flaxandteal/flaxandteal-website/content/pages/team.md

 ### Aoife Watson | Project Manager

 [Aoife](https://www.linkedin.com/in/aoife-watson/) has also recently joined our team in 2022!
-Aoife takes over our project management side with a PhD in clinical research and agile methodologies.
+Aoife takes over our project management side with a PhD from Ulster University in clinical research and agile methodologies.

+### Ellery Ames | Scientific Software Engineer

+[Ellery](https://www.linkedin.com/in/ellery-ames-b6b3a975/) joins our team in 2022 as an experienced Scientific Software Engineer.
+He has a background in physics and mathematics, with a PhD from the University of Oregon in Physics.
+He has experience with computational physics, engineering, mathematical modelling, geo-metric analysis, Python, C/C++ and Kubernetes!

 ### Hristiyana Deliyska | Project & Business Development Manager

-[Hristiyana](https://www.linkedin.com/in/hristiyana-deliyska-5aba5119a/) has joined Flax & Teal as our Project and Business Development Manger!
-Hristiyana has a background in economics and international relations and experience with business development.
+[Hristiyana](https://www.linkedin.com/in/hristiyana-deliyska-5aba5119a/) is our Project and Business Development Manger!
+Hristiyana has a background in economics and international relations and experience with international business development.

 ### Kamen Dimitrov | Junior Developer